bitrise-io/bitrise.io/README.md

 We have a [base image](https://github.com/bitrise-docker/bitrise-base) and an [Android version](https://github.com/bitrise-docker/android) with pre-installed tools for Android builds.

+>When a new version of a stack is available there will be a system report generated under the [system_reports](https://github.com/bitrise-io/bitrise.io/blob/master/system_reports) folder of this repository.

+## Contribution to Bitrise stack, tools & steps

+If you want to collaborate with us creating useful automation tools and steps please go to the [`contrib`](https://github.com/bitrise-io/bitrise-contrib) repository and follow the guides. you can keep track of others' projects there as well.

 ### Request a tool to be pre-installed on a build machine

 * For OS X you can create an issue or pull request at [`osx-box-bootstrap`](https://github.com/bitrise-io/osx-box-bootstrap)